C# an Object-Oriented Programming

 There is only one cashier object in the simulation.
 A cashier object is a thread resource.
 A customer thread who has just finished being served completely will go to a cashier and pay.
 The cashier uses a counter to count how many customers it has processed.
 The counter is protected by a semaphore to avoid race conditions.

 Once the cashier has accepted a number of customers, it will exit the application if the number of customers paid is the same as the number of customers expected (set by the Burrito class before the start of simulation).

 The customer object is a thread.
 There can be many of these customer objects running at the same time.
-Each customer has a unique ID and variables to keep track how many burritos it will order and how many is received.
+Each customer has a unique ID and variables to keep track of how many burritos it will order and how many are received.
 Upon creating a customer, a random number of burritos to be ordered are generated which is between 1 and 25.

 Each customer executes the following steps on its lifetime:

 - Generate a random number of burritos to order.

 - Attempts to go to the waiting area (waiting area can only accommodate 15 customers).